 When your students have the ability to select their preferred currency, the international payment process becomes much faster, easier, and more transparent.
-Students don’t have to take the time navigating exchange rates and factoring in bank fees themselves.
+Students don’t have to take the time navigating exchange rates.
 Instead, Flywire does it for them, showing the students the full amount owed up front and securing competitive exchanges on their behalf.

 Your institution benefits, too.
 Because students know the exact amount to send, your staff no longer has to deal with short payments.
 Invoicing is also easier because the amount is converted for you to your preferred currency.

-Flywire offers more than 100 currencies and is working hard to add more currencies as quickly as possible.
+Flywire offers more than 140 currencies and is working hard to add more currencies as quickly as possible.
 Even if a student’s preferred currency isn’t available, they can make the payment in your institution’s preferred currency.
 The student’s bank will convert their funds before we receive the payment.
-This means they can still benefit from Flywire’s advantages, such as payment tracking and the elimination of hidden fees.
+This means they can still benefit from Flywire’s advantages, such as payment tracking.

 Allowing your student to select a payment option that they prefer and are comfortable with is important, and because there’s no one-size-fits-all option, your institution should provide as many **safe** options as possible.
 Be sure to balance the risk to your business against the convenience it provides to your international students.
 We’ll review some of the options available and assess any risks that may come with them.